gabrielflorit/livecoding/README.md

 # livecoding

-**[livecoding](http://livecoding.gabrielflor.it/)** is a live coding sketchpad in d3.
+**[livecoding](http://livecoding.io/)** is an interactive sketchpad.
 Code modifications are instantly displayed - no need to refresh your browser.
 Click a number, adjust its value via the popup slider, and watch your work change on the fly!

 100% totally based on Bret Victor's [Inventing on Principle](https://vimeo.com/36579366) talk, which is one of the best I've ever seen.
 If you watch only one talk this year, make sure it's this one.